aklein13/mzkzg/README.md

 Keep in  mind that the data is not 100% accurate.

 It's just an approximation but usually works out much better then fixed timetable.
-Although it display the data only up to something like 30 minutes it the future.
+Although it display the data only up to something like 30 minutes into the future.

 ## Download
 ### Android: